APRN Scope of Practice and Responsibilities

 The Nurse’s Role in Advanced Practice Nursing

-Nurses remain the most trusted profession for a reason, and nurses are often pillars of patient care in several health care settings.
+Nurses remain the most trusted profession for a reason.
+They are often pillars of patient care in several healthcare settings.
 Patients turn to nurses for guidance, education, and support.
-While the scope of work of APRNs can vary state by state and by various workplaces, here are some general insights into the role of APRNs in patient care.
+While the scope of work of APRNs can vary state by state and by workplace, here are some general insights into their role in patient care.

-1. Take a detailed health history.
-Often times, the transition from RN to APRN can be overwhelming for nurses.
-As an APRN, while you may have staff that takes a detailed history for you, it is important to confirm the patient history to provide the most accurate, comprehensive care possible.
+• Take a detailed health history.
+Oftentimes, the transition from RN to APRN can be overwhelming for nurses.
+As an APRN, while you may have staff that takes a detailed history for you, it is important to confirm the patient’s history to provide the most accurate, comprehensive care possible.
 If a patient is complaining of symptoms, inquire more about that complaint.
 Ask about how long the symptoms have lasted, what treatments have been tried, if these symptoms interfere with their quality of life, and if anything alleviates any of these symptoms.
-If you feel like a patient’s complaint is not being taken seriously by other health care professionals, advocate for that patient to the best of your abilities.
+If you feel like other healthcare professionals are not taking a patient’s complaint seriously, advocate for that patient to the best of your abilities.
 Take the time to establish care with that patient.

-2. Review medication history at every encounter.
-Often times, in busy clinical settings, reviewing health records can be overwhelming.
-While millions of people take medications, there are many people who take medications and are no longer benefiting from the medication.
-Ask patients how they are feeling on the medication, if their symptoms are improving, and if there are any changes to medication history.
+• Review medication history at every encounter.
+Often, in busy clinical settings, reviewing health records can be overwhelming.
+While millions of people take medications, many people who take them no longer benefit from them.
+Ask patients how they feel about the medication, if their symptoms are improving, and if there are any changes to their medication history.
 Make sure to specify if the patient is taking any over-the-counter supplements or herbs as well.

-3. Ask about family history, especially in outpatient care settings.
-Family history can be essential in providing patient education and screening for health conditions, such as hyperlipidemia.
+• Ask about family history, especially in outpatient care settings.
+Family history can be essential in educating patients and screening for health conditions such as hyperlipidemia.

-6. Stay up to date on continuing education and legislation related to advanced practice nursing, as evidence-based information is always evolving and changing.
-You can then present your new learnings and findings to other health care professionals and educate your patients with the latest information.
+• Stay up to date on continuing education and legislation related to advanced practice nursing, as evidence-based information is always evolving and changing.
+You can then present your new learnings and findings to other healthcare professionals and educate your patients with the latest information.

-7. Many people in the general public are not aware of the scope of work for APRNs or even know APRNs exist as a profession.
-Be sure to take your time and explain to your patients your work, your capabilities, and your collaborating team members roles as well.
+• Many people in the general public are not aware of the scope of work for APRNs or even know that APRNs exist as a profession.
+Be sure to take your time and explain your work, your capabilities, and your collaborating team members’ roles to your patients as well.
 There are also many stigmas and stereotypes of APRNs, such as that they are not as competent as physicians or cannot perform quality patient care, so be sure to take your time in answering questions about your scope of work and ability to provide quality care.

 Interest in Advanced Practice Nursing

 Truly, a career in advanced practice nursing is rewarding personally, professionally, financially, and emotionally.
-APRNs are among one of the fastest growing careers in health care, and many APRNs report high levels of satisfaction with their work.
+APRNs are among the fastest-growing careers in health care, and many APRNs report high levels of satisfaction with their work.
 That said, APRNs can vary significantly in their work.
 The scope of work for a CRNA is not the same as a CNM.
-A PNP is not going to work with the same patient population as an adult-geriatric nurse practitioner (AGNP) will.
+A PNP will not work with the same patient population as an adult geriatric nurse practitioner (AGNP) will.
 APRNs working in Tennessee do not have the same scope of work as APRNs in New York.
 If a nurse is interested in advanced practice nursing, they should consider why they want to be an APRN and what they love about nursing.
-A nurse should also consider how comfortable they are with the unpredictable nature of health care, the responsibility associated with direct patient care, and the experience of being a direct care provider.
+Nurses should also consider how comfortable they are with the unpredictable nature of health care, the responsibility associated with direct patient care, and the experience of being a direct care provider.

-If you think you are interested in a career in advanced practice nursing, doing your own research and assessing the job market are great starting points to see if this is a career path for you.
-If you are considering being an APRN, I would recommend that you ask yourself if you truly are passionate about nursing and patient care.
+If you think you might be interested in a career in advanced practice nursing, doing your own research and assessing the job market are great starting points to see if this is a career path for you.
+If you are considering becoming an APRN, I recommend that you ask yourself if you truly are passionate about nursing and patient care.

 What Patients Should Know About Advanced Practice Registered Nurses

-Patients should know that APRNs are licensed health care providers in all 50 states who can provide direct patient care, write prescriptions, and perform certain procedures.
-Patients should know that APRNs are nurses by training and are eager and willing to provide patient care.
+Patients should know that APRNs are licensed healthcare providers in all 50 states who can provide direct patient care, write prescriptions, and perform certain procedures.
+APRNs are nurses by training and eager and willing to provide patient care.

 Upcoming Research